Interactics/BADA/bada_core/README.md

 # BADA_CORE

-It manage and control the bada's whole system.
+It manages and controls BADA's whole system.